bcl1713/nixos/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug Fix Template
+name: Bug Report
-about: Suggest a new feature for this project
+about: Report a bug
-title: "[v0.4.0] "
+title: "Bug: "
-labels: bug, v0.4.0
+labels: bug
 assignees: ''
 ---

-Title: [v0.4.0] Fix <Issue Description>

 ## Description
 Brief description of the bug to be fixed.